nlscott/panes/README.md

 ##### Eaxmple 2: Run a ruby script from terminal

 Put your commands in a ruby file and run it via the terminal.
-Example, create a file named "test-command.rb"
+For example, create a file named "test-command.rb"

 test-command.rb: